Click to go to the harpersguild.com(tm) home page

 Oscar Schmidt's "itty bitty" 6-chord "Easychord" instruments were marketed for children in the early 1980s, but sometimes snapped up by adults who played them just for fun.
 They were available in several finishes, with natural and red being the most common.

 Interestingly, the first year they were only a block of wood, after which they were made hollow like other OS autoharps.
+If you go shopping for one of these, make certain it has a hole in the face.
+The "block-of-wood" versions are great for practicing when someone in the room is sleeping, but ot for much else.

 Chords are Bb, F, C7, C, D7, G, which should technically allow you to play three-chord songs in F, C, and G.